ReconJSON/ReconJSON/README.md

 ```
 The first line of a ReconJSON file MUST be a left bracket ```[``` (ASCII 91) and the last line MUST be a right bracket ```]``` (ASCII 93).
 In between these backets MUST be one or more ```Host``` objects.
 These objects MUST be collapsed JSON objects stored on a single line.
 These lines MUST be seperated by a comma ```,``` (ASCII 44) and a single linefeed character ```\n``` (ASCII 10).
 The ```Host``` object on the last line MUST NOT have a trailing comma ```,``` (ASCII 44), but MUST have a trailing linefeed character ```\n``` (ASCII 10).

-This format is meant to be a JSON and JSONLines hybrid.
+This format is pure JSON, with the ```Host``` objects collapsed into a single line.
 The reasoning behind this decision is to provide a file that can easily be parsed by programming languages' JSON libraries while also producing a file that is grep-able and one which a simple ```wc -l``` command will immediately convey the correct number of hosts to the user (number of lines - 2).

 Each ```Host``` object defined in this section MUST follow the standard defined in the ```Host``` section of this document.